stepan-mitkin/drakonhub_desktop/README.md

 # DrakonHub

-DrakonHub is diagram editor for Desktop, Mobile, and Browser
+DrakonHub is diagram editor for desktop, mobile, and the browser.

 DrakonHub supports three types of diagrams.